-For 2015, our Committee made certain changes to the MIP to align all leaders to our shared enterprise vision:
+For 2016, our Committee continued to incorporate certain elements that align all leaders to our shared enterprise vision:

-- Rather than a performance target based on the attainment of a single pre-established earnings per share, or EPS, objective, our Committee set 2015 MIP targets based 80% upon EPS and 20% upon certain pre-established consumer health metrics, to incentivize our executives to take actions to improve the health of our members. - EPS provides enterprise focus on driving profitability and reinforces the importance of operational and strategic priorities.
-Consumer health metrics measure the participation of our members in programs and services that improve their health outcomes and lead to lower costs - Instead of a multitude of MIP performance metrics individualized for specific associate goals, our 2015 MIP design for all executive officers was aligned to the same 80% EPS and 20% consumer metrics performance targets, to simplify our incentive plans and align the entire Company to our strategic and performance goals. - Our Committee included a funding gate whereby no cash incentive would be earned if we do not achieve a minimum EPS performance threshold.
+- The Committee set 2016 MIP targets based 80% upon EPS and 20% upon certain pre-established consumer health metrics, to incentivize our executives to take actions to improve the health of our members. - EPS provides enterprise focus on driving profitability and reinforces the importance of operational and strategic priorities.
+Consumer health metrics measure the participation of our members in programs and services that improve their health outcomes and lead to lower costs. - Due to inclusion of a funding gate, no cash incentive would be earned if we do not achieve a minimum EPS performance threshold. - The merger agreement provides that, had the merger with Aetna been consummated before the end of the 2016 performance period, 2016 MIP for the pre-closing period would have been based upon the actual performance during that period.
+To plan for this potential mid-year close, and to mitigate some of the potential seasonality in our monthly actual EPS results, the Committee introduced a target corridor.